-5. Implications for travel and attending events
+4. Implications for travel and attending events

-If your child is planning to travel abroad, please read with them the Appendix at the bottom of this information sheet.
-This will help them to decide whether to take part.
+If you are planning to travel abroad, please read the Appendix at the bottom of this information sheet.
+This will help you to decide whether to take part.

 What are the advantages of taking part?